Maxhar30/Sell_n_manage/README.md

 ------------
 # SellnManage

-A complete  management system for multiple store.
+A complete  management system for multiple store in Nodejs
 ------------